askmike/gekko/docs/internals/events.md

 ### advice event

-- What: An object containing an advice from the strategy, the advice will either be LONG or SHORT.
+- What: An advice from the strategy, the advice will either be LONG or SHORT.
 - When: This depends on the strategy and the candleSize.
-- Subscribe: Your plugin can subscribe to this event by registering the `processAdvice` method.
+- Subscribe: You can subscribe to this event by registering the `processAdvice` method.
 - Example:
       {
         recommendation: [position to take, either long or short],